hygieia/hygieia/collector-config-server/README.md

 # Hygieia℠ Collector Config Server

 This is a spring boot application that acts as a server of property files in a version controlled repository (i.e. application.properties in a git repository).
 Collectors can talk to this server to get the latest config values.
 Property file values that often get updated are good candidates to be pushed in a version controlled repo and served up by collector config server.
 The list of servers that the jenkins collector gather data from is a good example.
-Its ideal to be able to add, update or delete servers, without having to change the property file packaged with the jenkins collector, rebuild and restart the collector.
+It's ideal to be able to add, update, or delete servers, without having to change the property file packaged with the jenkins collector, rebuild and restart the collector.

 Below is a setup to illustrate the config server to client (collector) relationship: